OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ## Recommendation - Large-Scale Configuration

 The above recommendation is designed for people working in small to medium-sized companies or people working in large companies getting started with Octopus, perhaps in a POC or a Pilot.
-The recommendation below is for an large Octopus Deploy configuration designed to handle thousands of deployments a day.
+The recommendation below is for a large Octopus Deploy configuration designed to handle thousands of deployments a day.
 We don't recommend starting with this unless you plan to onboard dozens of teams quickly.

 :::hint
-If you follow the recommendations the small-medium scale configuration section, it will be easy to scale up to this as all the necessary infrastructure; load balancer, file storage, and SQL Server, will be in place.
+If you follow the recommendations of the small-medium scale configuration section, it will be easy to scale up to this as all the necessary infrastructure; load balancer, file storage, and SQL Server will be in place.
 :::

 - 4 Windows servers with 4 Cores / 8 GB of RAM, with each server having the task cap set to 20 (can increase to 30 without increasing compute).